Tribe (biology)

 In biology, a tribe is a taxonomic rank above genus, but below family and subfamily.
 It is sometimes subdivided into subtribes.
-By convention, all taxonomic ranks from genus upwards are capitalized, including both tribe and subtribe.
+By convention, all taxa ranked above species are capitalized, including both tribe and subtribe.

 In zoology, the standard ending for the name of a zoological tribe is "-ini".
 Examples include the tribes Caprini (goat-antelopes), Hominini (hominins), Bombini (bumblebees), and Thunnini (tunas).
 The tribe Hominini is divided into subtribes by some scientists; subtribe Hominina then comprises "humans".
 The standard ending for the name of a zoological subtribe is "-ina".

 In botany, the standard ending for the name of a botanical tribe is "-eae".
 Examples include the tribes Acalypheae and Hyacintheae.
 The tribe Hyacintheae is divided into subtribes, including the subtribe Massoniinae.
 The standard ending for the name of a botanical subtribe is "-inae".

 In bacteriology, the form of tribe names is as in botany, e.g., Pseudomonadeae, based on the genus name Pseudomonas.